Advice on Shooting & Country Sports during coronavirus lockdown

 - Any and all shared surfaces, for example, trap operation should have appropriate cleaning facilities.

-Please contact your local clubs and grounds to find out if and when they are planning to re-open and how to book.
+Please contact your local clubs and grounds to find out if they are open, what services they currently offer and how to book.

 As and when guidelines change or are further clarified we will update this page; in the meantime please check Government guidelines for the most up-to-date advice.